sid-fou/CTF-WriteUps/VulnLawyers.md

 - Hidden subdomains and APIs often have big security gaps.
 - Exposed email/user lists make brute force attacks trivial.
 - If you can guess object IDs in API calls, you’ll likely break privilege boundaries.
-- Applications should never display or return plaintext passwords-ever.
+- Applications should never display or return passwords in plaintext EVER.
 - CSRF, privilege checks, and secure API coding: not optional.

 ---